How to host the perfect BBQ

 And finally, think about the entertainment!

-Of course, food is enough to entertain most people, but to keep the fun flowing, plan in some entertainment for your guests, especially if you have little ones attending.
 Whether you fancy some traditional skittles or a giant game of snakes and ladders, there are loads of options your guests are sure to love getting stuck into.
+Footballs are always a good idea and will entertain both kids and adults!